NicLandajo/comfy-monitor/README.md

 # ComfyMonitor 🖥️🖥️ Multimonitor Fullscreen!

-PreviewVideoMonitorPro is a ComfyUI custom node for video preview on multiple monitors.
+ComfyMonitor is a ComfyUI custom node for video preview on multiple monitors.

 Lets you select one of up to six secondary monitors to display generations instantly for both video and image-batch.